 9. Seasonal Marketing

-Hallmark is an example of seasonal marketing because it strategically attracts clients during the holiday seasons.
+Hallmark is an example of seasonal marketing because it strategically attracts clients during the holiday season.
 These seasonal changes can be centered around a holiday or weather-changes.

 During these periods of transition, Hallmark tunes into what is important for the consumer during that time.
 To do this, they conduct market research and try to fully understand what their customers’ needs are during different times of the year.